Facebook icon14 Free GitHub Copilot Alternatives for VS Code in 2025

 What makes Codeium stand out is its combination of speed, accuracy, and breadth.
 Unlike some free tools that feel like scaled-down experiments, Codeium offers robust autocomplete and in-editor chat functions that rival Copilot’s polish.
 In 2025, the tool is evolving into Windsurf, a more advanced IDE that builds on the same foundation, which signals strong long-term development.

-For developers looking for a plug-and-play Copilot replacement in VS Code, Codeium remains one of the best free options.
+For developers looking for a plug-and-play Copilot VS Code, Codeium remains one of the best free options.

 2. Tabnine